vtex-apps/product-gifts/docs/README.md

 | `minHeight`  | `Number` &#124; `String` | Gift image minimum height.                   | `125`         |
 | `imageLabel` | `String`                 | The label of the image that should be rendered. | `undefined`   |

-### Gift Description
+#### Gift Description

-As the name says, the `gift-description` renders a given gift's description.
+As the name says, the `gift-description` renders a given gift's description, as provided by the `product-gift-list` block.

 ![gift-description](https://user-images.githubusercontent.com/27777263/75287368-fdd01580-57f8-11ea-9556-d91bbaec252e.png)